SawSimonLinn/se_project_newsexplorer/README.md

    The production-ready files will be in the `dist` folder.
 You can deploy these files to your preferred hosting service.

 ### Future Improvements

-- Enhance User Interactions: Implement animations using CSS and JavaScript to achieve a more dynamic user experience.
+- Enhance Search Accuracy: Improve the search algorithm using natural language processing to achieve more relevant results.
-- Expand Photo Gallery: Allow users to categorize photos using tags to achieve better organization.
+- User Authentication: Implement OAuth2.0 for secure and seamless user login experiences.
-- Improve Accessibility: Conduct an accessibility audit using tools like Lighthouse to achieve a more inclusive design.
+- Dark Mode: Add a dark mode feature to enhance user experience during nighttime browsing.